learn-co-curriculum/git-basics-readme/README.md

 nothing to commit, working directory clean
 ```

-**The best way to capture all outstanding changes in a commit is with
+**A faster way to capture all outstanding changes in a commit is to use
-`git commit -am "Your commit message"`, where `-a` refers to 'all changes'
+`git commit -am "Our commit message"`, where the `a` refers to adding 'all changes'
-and `-m` (combined as `-am`) assigns a commit message of `"Your commit message"`.**
+and `m` assigns a commit message of `"Our commit message"`.**

 ## Conclusion

-To make a new Git repository out of a directory –– which you'll only have to
+To make a new Git repository out of a directory –– which we'll only have to
 do once per project –– use `git init`.
 Be careful about making an entire directory,
-like your home directory or your desktop, into a Git repository accidentally.
+like our home directory or our desktop, into a Git repository accidentally.
 Make
 sure you only type `git init` within the directory you want Git to track.
 Whenever
-you make a change to a file or create a new file, you have to tell Git to keep
+you make a change to a file or create a new file, you can check the status of these
-track of that change by staging it via the `git add` command. **To capture all
-changes in a directory, type `git add .`, where the `.` refers to the entire current
+changes with with `git status`.
+When you're ready to keep track of changes, you can
+add them individually with the `git add <filename or path>` command, or collectively
-directory.** Once your changes have been added and staged, you can make a commit with
+with the `git add .` command.
+Once your changes have been added, use `git commit -m`
-the `git commit` command. **To capture all outstanding changes in a commit, type
-`git commit -am "Your commit message"`, where `-a` refers to 'all changes' and `-m`
-(combined as `-am`) assigns a commit message of `"Your commit message"`.** To check
-the status of a repository, use `git status`.

-If you've followed these instructions, your `my-git-project` directory is now a Git
+If we've followed these instructions, our `my-git-project` directory is now a Git
 repository.
-You can retain the directory as a sandbox for Git experimentation, or simply
+We can retain the directory as a sandbox for Git experimentation, or
 delete or ignore it.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/git-basics-readme' title='Git Repository Basics'>Git Repository Basics</a> on Learn.co and start learning to code for free.</p>